HomeMarketingIs Influencer Marketing a Good Idea?

 What if you chose the wrong platform entirely?
 A B2B software company I advised was struggling on Instagram until we moved their entire influencer budget to LinkedIn and YouTube.
 Conversions increased 400% within two months.
 Platform-audience fit trumps everything.

 Stories and ephemeral content create urgency.
 The 24-hour window triggers FOMO, driving immediate action.
-Sprout Social’s campaign examples highlight how Dunkin’ used Instagram Stories to drive 3x higher click-through rates than their static posts.
+Sprout Social’s campaign examples show how Dunkin’ used Instagram Stories to drive 3x higher click-through rates than their static posts.

 Video content, especially short-form, dominates engagement metrics.
 Reels, TikToks, and YouTube Shorts capture attention in our scroll-happy world.
-But here’s the kicker – production quality matters less than authenticity.
+But here’s the kicker: production quality matters less than authenticity.
 Some of the highest-converting videos I’ve seen were shot on phones in bedroom mirrors.

 Long-form content builds trust.
-YouTube reviews, podcast appearances, blog posts – these formats allow deep dives that short content can’t match.
+YouTube reviews, podcast appearances, blog posts: these formats allow deep dives that short content can’t match.
 They’re particularly effective for complex products or considered purchases where buyers need education before committing.

-One-off posts are the equivalent of speed dating – quick, surface-level, rarely leading to lasting relationships.
+One-off posts are the equivalent of speed dating: quick, surface-level, rarely leading to lasting relationships.
 They might work for event promotion or flash sales, but don’t expect brand loyalty from a single mention.

 Success Story: A sustainable fashion brand I worked with switched from one-off posts to 6-month ambassador contracts.
 Result?
 Customer acquisition cost dropped 45%, and customer lifetime value increased 60%.
 The influencers became genuine brand advocates, creating content even beyond contractual requirements.

-Timing and Frequency Optimisation
+Timing and frequency optimisation

 Timing isn’t everything, but get it wrong and nothing else matters.

-Seasonal agreement multiplies impact.
+Seasonal timing multiplies impact.
 Skincare products perform better in winter when skin problems peak.
 Fitness products surge in January and pre-summer.
 Travel content converts best 6-8 weeks before peak holiday seasons.
 Match your campaign timing to natural purchase cycles.

-Risk Management and Compliance
+Risk management and compliance

 Influencer marketing’s wild west days are over.
 Regulators worldwide have sharpened their teeth, and platforms enforce stricter disclosure requirements.
 One missed #ad hashtag can trigger fines reaching six figures.
 Not exactly the ROI you were hoping for.